tsbxmw/c-_show_config/README.md

     called version 0.41 here , just include something of auto test . the code of autotest is defined at base/script , based on groovy ,can be running at jenkins .

+    now also want to build a stable version 1.0 to using the auto test on a exe or jenkins or other website ...